• Skip to primary navigation

 chopped lemongrass and dried shrimp

-• Place shallots, garlic, galangal and both types of chilis in the food chopper (or food processor) and also process into quite fine pieces.
+• Place shallots, garlic, galangal and both types of chilies in the food chopper (or food processor) and also process into quite fine pieces.
 Be careful not to process into a paste.
 Transfer to a bowl and set aside.

 chopped chilis, garlic and shallot